Aetopia/Stonecutter/README.md

 Stonecutter implements this fix as follows:

-- Query for the interfaces & methods:
+- Query for the following interfaces & methods:

    - `__x_ABI_CWindows_CUI_CCore_CICoreWindow->get_Bounds`